aspose-total/Aspose.Total-Products/total/en/android-java/conversion/epub-to-flatopc/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render EPUB to FLATOPC on Android via Java" h2="Convert EPUB to FLATOPC in mobile apps without installing any software" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+EPUB to FLATOPC conversion is an important feature for mobile apps.
+EPUB is a popular format for e-books and other digital publications, while FLATOPC is a format used for digital documents that are optimized for mobile devices.
+By converting EPUB to FLATOPC, mobile apps can provide a better user experience for their users.

+<h2>How Aspose.Total Helps for EPUB to FLATOPC Conversion</h2>

-You can integrate EPUB to FLATOPC conversion feature in your mobile apps by using two APIs of [Aspose.Total for Android Java](https://products.aspose.com/total/android-java/) package.
-First you need to convert EPUB file to DOC using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/).
-Secondly, by using Word Processing API [Aspose.Words for Android Java](https://products.aspose.com/words/android-java/), you can render DOC to FLATOPC.
+Aspose.Total for Android Java is a package that provides two APIs to help developers integrate EPUB to FLATOPC conversion feature in their mobile apps.
+The first API is Aspose.PDF for Android via Java, which can be used to convert EPUB files to DOC.
+The second API is Aspose.Words for Android Java, which can be used to render DOC to FLATOPC.
+By using these two APIs, developers can easily integrate EPUB to FLATOPC conversion feature in their mobile apps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}